 It's possible your company might require that you have an operating agreement.
 This agreement will outline functional decisions of your business as well as financial decisions.
 It is a key document needed by many LLCs.
 Each operating agreement will suit the unique needs of your own LLC’s owners.
 It governs all of your internal operations and includes provisions, regulations, and rules.

 Many people think of the Operating Agreement as the engine that moves your company.
 For example, it manages working capital, forms your governance, and pays out all profits to members.
 Important things like how you handle voting, money, fiduciary constraints, liability, and more are all within your Operating Agreement.

-It might be a good idea to speak with a lawyer about the formation of your LLC’s Operating Agreement, or you can use our SunDoc guides Member-Managed LLC and Manager-Managed LLC as a source of information and advice.
+It might be a good idea to speak with a lawyer about the formation of your LLC’s Operating Agreement.

 6. File the Certificate of Organization.

 Nearly all companies need to file what’s called the Certificate of Organization.
 You’ve heard this mentioned before.
 Once the SOS of Utah accepts your company’s Articles, your official LLC will be created.

 When filing your Certificate of Organization, you will need several bits of information, including the address and name of your company, who your registered agent is, who your LLC organizer is, and the method of management you've chosen.
 In some cases, member names may need to be filed with the Articles as well.

 If you'd like assistance with filing your Certificate of Organization, SunDoc is a filing service who can handle this paperwork for you.